Smeet-01/ISS-Flask/README.md

 # ISS-Flask
-A simple web app to track the location of the ISS.
-Built using Flask and Dash.
+Web App built using Flask to track the location of the ISS.